 Sound familiar?
 Something like ‘cripple, eviscerate, pressure and slam‘?

 Moral Monday Arrests = Repeat Offenders

 On May 30th, 2017 Barber and the Moral Monday collective swamped the legislature again.
-32 were arrested this time, including Barber, his wife, and his daughter.
+This time around 32 were arrested, including Barber, his wife, and his daughter.

 An impasse reached- they refused to stop chanting and clear the hallways so that other people could do business.
 Each of them has been charged with second-degree trespassing.
 Those serial offenders are included in the ban letter.